A Projection Based Conditional Dependence Measure with Applications to High-dimensional Undirected Graphical Models: Methods

 Through the graph building process described in Section \ref{subsec::graph-building}, we can carry out $\bar{d}= d(d-1)/2$ P-DCov tests simultaneously and we wish to control the {\it false discovery rate} (FDR) at a pre-specified level $0<\alpha<1$.
 Let $R_F$ and $R$ be the number of falsely rejected hypotheses and the number of total rejections, respectively.
 The {\it false discovery proportion }(FDP) is defined as $R_F/\max\{1, R\}$ and the FDR is the expectation of FDP.

-In the literature, various procedures have been proposed for conducting large-scale multiple hypothesis testing via FDR control.
+In the literature, various procedures have been proposed for conducting large-scale multiple hypothesis testing via FDR control. \cite{liu2013gaussian} proposed a procedure for estimating large Gaussian graphical models with FDR control. \cite{fan2018farm} proposed dependency-adjusted tests by estimating the latent factors that drive the dependency of these tests.
 In this work, we will follow the most commonly used Benjamini and Hochberg (BH) procedure developed in the seminal work of \cite{benjamini1995controlling}, where P-values of all marginal tests are compared.
 More specifically, let $P_{(1)}\leq P_{(2)} \leq \dots \leq P_{( \bar{d} )}$ be the ordered P-values of the $\bar{d}$ hypotheses given in (\ref{eqn::edgetest}).
 Let $s=\max\{ 0 \leq i \leq \bar{d} : P_{(i)}\leq \alpha i /\bar{d} \}$, and we reject the $s$ hypotheses $H_{0, ij}$ with the smallest P-values.
-We will demonstrate the performance of this strategy via real data examples.
+We will demonstrate the performance of this strategy via the real data example in Section \ref{sec::Realdata}.